Adrianczuk/Myo-Youtube-Player/README.md

 # Myo-Youtube-Player
-Simply controlling youtube hotkeys with the Myo armband.
+Controlling music player with the Myo armband.